aspose-total/Aspose.Total-Products/total/en/net/conversion/eml-to-bmp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EML to BMP via .NET" h2=".NET API to Render EML to BMP on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add EML to BMP conversion features to your applications.
+To achieve this, you can use the powerful file format manipulation APIs of Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of features for manipulating various file formats.

+Aspose.Email for .NET is a part of Aspose.Total for .NET and it provides the ability to convert EML file format to HTML.
+This API is designed to make it easier for developers to work with EML files.
+It provides a wide range of features such as the ability to read, write, and convert EML files.
+It also provides the ability to manipulate the contents of an EML file.

+Once you have converted the EML file to HTML, you can use Aspose.Words for .NET to render HTML to BMP.
+Aspose.Words for .NET is a powerful API for working with Microsoft Word documents.
+It provides a wide range of features such as the ability to create, edit, and convert Word documents.
+It also provides the ability to render HTML to BMP.

-If you are a .NET developer looking to add EML to BMP conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EML file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to BMP.
+By using Aspose.Total for .NET, you can easily add EML to BMP conversion features to your applications.
+Aspose.Email for .NET provides the ability to convert EML file format to HTML and Aspose.Words for .NET provides the ability to render HTML to BMP.
+With these powerful APIs, you can easily add EML to BMP conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}